Serious Case Reviews (SCRs)

-A Serious Adults Case Review was conducted by Southwark Safeguarding Adults Board (SSAB) following concerns being raised by the Coroner back in 2014 as to the care and safeguarding of an adult.
+A review was conducted by Southwark Safeguarding Adults Board (SSAB) following concerns raised by the Coroner back in 2014 as to the care and safeguarding of an adult.

 Adult B- SAR

-A Serious Adults Case Review was commissioned by Southwark Safeguarding Adult's Board to investigate the events leading to Adult B's death following a fire at her home in October 2016.
+A review was commissioned by Southwark Safeguarding Adults Board to investigate the events leading to Adult B's death following a fire at her home in October 2016.